ejmastnak/ejmastnak.com/content/tutorials/vim-latex/luasnip.md

 ### Context-specific expansion for LaTeX

-The `condition` option in a LuaSnip snippet's `opts` table gives you essentially arbitrary control over when snippets expand.
+The `condition` option in a LuaSnip snippet's context table gives you essentially arbitrary control over when snippets expand.
 We used it above to implement the `line_begin` expansion condition;
 here's how to use it more generally: